Design Considerations Of The Puddle Duck Racer

 A puddle duck can easily be piggy back carried on other boats, even other puddle ducks.

-Got a couple of kids, and want to race against them?
+Got a couple of kids and want to race against them?
 This is a boat trailer that was converted to carry 3 puddle ducks.
 The max width for loads on USA highways is something like 8'6", so the puddle duck is just short enough to be carried sideways like this.

-48" wide instead of narrow, 32" wide kayak
+48" wide instead of narrow 32" wide kayak

-A skinny kayak type boat would have been easier to carry around and store, however a big concept of our club is that we are very social, go sailing with others (both in our boats, or in separate ones) and take our kids aboard.
-At 48" wide, the duck can easily carry 2 adults.
-For some builders, this will be their only boat, so being able to use as a recreational boat to take another passenger and teach their kids to sail, is an important factor.
+A skinny kayak type boat is easy to carry around and store but the problem is they only carry 1 person.
+A big concept of our club is that we are very social, go sailing with others (both in our boats, or in separate ones) and take our kids aboard.
+Our 48" wide duck can easily carry 2 adults.

 Types of rocker shapes